ponylang/ponyc/.release-notes/next-unwrap.md

   fun title(): String
 ```

 And we want to use this promise based API to look up the title of an issue.
-Without `next_unwrap`, we could attempt to do the following using `next`:
+Without `next_flatten`, we could attempt to do the following using `next`:

 ```pony
 actor Main